Bonis98/OAuth2-server/README.md

 - client_id // Unique string of client
 - client_secret // client secret key
 - grant_type // authorization_code in this example
+- code //the authorization code of prevoius step
+- redirect_uri //redirect uri provided in the previous step

 The request should additionally have the following header: